smartcontractkit/DEVREL-collaborative-nft-tutorial/README.md

 # Collaborative NFT Tutorial
-This repo will support the Tutorial for [TODO: Youtube](https://www.youtube.com/chainlink)
+This repo will support the Tutorial for [Build the World's Most Collaborative NFT](https://www.youtube.com/watch?v=Bs_TRtb-ouI)

 ## How to Use The Repo